Article Technical Rating: 6 out of 10

 An important benefit of pre-designing your product is that it allows you to accurately estimate all of the costs to launch your product.
 This includes the cost to fully develop and prototype it, the cost to scale it from prototype to mass manufacturing, and most importantly the actual cost per unit to manufacture it.

-Although it’s possible to estimate the development cost for a new product without a pre-design, your estimate will be much more accurate if you have a pre-design.
+Although it’s possible to estimate the development cost for a new product without a preliminary production design, your estimate will be much more accurate if you have a pre-design.
 The same is true with scaling costs.

-However, in order to estimate the manufacturing cost a pre-design is absolutely necessary.
+However, in order to estimate the manufacturing cost a preliminary production design is absolutely necessary.
 In fact, this is one of the most important reasons to pre-design a product.

 Most entrepreneurs, makers, and even engineers spend months or years designing their product.
 Once they finally have a perfect prototype then they’ll calculate the manufacturing cost.
 But by then you have little flexibility to control the manufacturing cost, unless you go back and do a redesign.